charder001/pt-note/README.md

 ## Collaboration

-Please contact us if you'd like to collaborate on our project and we will gladly send you our Code of Conduct required to make pull requests to our repo.
+Please contact us if you'd like to collaborate on our project and refer to our (Code of Conduct)[CONTRIBUTING.md] to see what standards we adhere to.